wxWidgets/website/gsoc/index.md

 [Google Summer of Code][gsoc] (GSoC), is an amazing program organized by Google which offers students stipends for working on open source projects.

-wxWidgets has been accepted into the program for 2014.
+wxWidgets is planning on applying for the 2015 program.
 If you are interested in getting involved (and meet the [eligibility requirements][req]), you should take the time to look over our list of [project ideas](/gsoc/projects/) to get a feel for what kind of projects we might want to see proposals for.
 Project